Cantwell-Sacred Heart of Mary High School: Demographics

 The majority of the CSHM families reside in communities surrounding the East Los Angeles area.
 95% of the students are Roman Catholic.
-Economically, the families are characterized as blue collar/skilled labor workers and managers of small privately owned businesses.
-52% of the students live below the government designated “poverty” line and would qualify for the federal school lunch program if they attended a public school.
-CSHM has a very generous financial aid program and close to a fourth of the students work jobs after school to supplement their tuition.
-As a school it is completely self-supporting with the exception of support from foundations and many donors, including the Religious of the Sacred Heart of Mary, and support from the archdiocese of Los Angeles for the physical plant of the school, and its property.
+The families are characterized as blue collar/skilled labor workers and managers of small privately owned businesses.
+52% of the students live below the government-designated poverty line, and would qualify for the federal school lunch program if they attended a public school.
+CSHM has a very generous financial aid program and, close to a fourth of the students work jobs after school to supplement their tuition.
+The school is completely self-supporting with the exception of support from foundations and many donors, including the Religious of the Sacred Heart of Mary, and support from the archdiocese of Los Angeles for the physical plant of the school, and its property.

 Athletics

 The co-curricular program encourages students to develop mental and physical skills, a healthy competitive spirit, teamwork, and self-discipline.